by Work the World

 Time to play

 Once the rituals are over, celebrations spill out into the streets.
-These traditional games and are the highlight of the day for many, and include havari hengima (hiding the wig), kotta pora (pillow-fighting), Lissana gaha nageema (climbing the greasy pole) and kamba adeema (tug-of-war).
+These traditional games are the highlight of the day for many and include havari hengima (hiding the wig), kotta pora (pillow-fighting), Lissana gaha nageema (climbing the greasy pole) and kamba adeema (tug-of-war).

 Thinking of taking your healthcare elective in Sri Lanka?
-As well as colorful festivals all year round, you’ll have your pick of adventure opportunities and unrivaled clinical insights.
-Choose your discipline to get started.
+Along with colourful festivals all year round, you’ll have your pick of adventure opportunities and unrivalled clinical insights.
+Choose your discipline or explore other electives in Asia to get started.

 Search blog posts